aaboyd/tremor/README.md

 ## Data from the usgs source will always be in reverse chronological order
 The importer uses the data to determine if a result is new or has already been imported

-## Eqid is a unique value
-It is used as the PrimaryKey for each record

 ## Date's are always UTC
 In general python's default date implementation is not complete, to avoid having to code against the date changing, just assuming everything is UTC.